 Charlotte Freeland PhD’21: I am pursuing my PhD in Biology with a concentration in Neurobiology & Behavior, starting in the fall of 2016.
 My primary research focus examines the underlying mechanisms of risky decision-making, particularly what happens when these mechanisms go awry to cause excessive desire and motivation to pursue risky choices, as seen in drug and gambling addiction.
 I graduated from the University of Connecticut Honors Program with a B.S. in Physiology and Neurobiology and then came to Wesleyan University as the Lab Manger in the Robinson Lab.
 As the first graduate student in the Robinson Lab, I grateful and thrilled for the opportunity to shape the direction of our research projects, cultivate scientific curiosity in our undergraduate researchers, and (hopefully) inspire future generations of female scientists.

-Anna Knes ’19: I’m currently a freshman planning to double major in Neuroscience & Behavior and Psychology.
+Anna Knes ’19: I’m currently a junior double majoring in Neuroscience & Behavior and Psychology.
 In high school, I worked in a neurobiology lab researching the effect of subunit Nicastrin in Alzheimer’s Disease.
 At the Robinson Lab, I look forward to learning more about motivation, reward, and its relationship to addiction.
 I also play on the Women’s Varsity Squash Team, and, in my free time, I enjoy making visual art, teaching myself photography, and volunteering as a math tutor for second graders.

 Students conducting research in the laboratory will be investigating questions related to: